sunilchandra007/my-ai-playground/RAG.md

 - Embeddings | **Embedding models**
   - converts data into numerical representations and stores it in a vector database
   - creates a knowledge library that the generative AI models can understand.
+- Grounding Data
+  - refers to the trusted, authoritative information sources that the model uses to anchor its responses.

 ## Reference
 - https://aws.amazon.com/what-is/retrieval-augmented-generation/